 - Hostile and unpredictable behavior

-Behavioral Effects of Valium Abuse
+Behavioral Health Effects of Diazepam Use

 While these effects are due to the way Valium impacts a person both physically and mentally, to the outside observer they are primarily made evident through a person’s behaviors, such as by: